v2ray/manual/en/welcome/install.md

 ### go.sh

-go.sh supoorts the following parameters.
+go.sh supports the following parameters.

 * `-p` or `--proxy`: Use a proxy to download V2Ray packages.
 Same as curl format, such as `"socks5://127.0.0.1:1080"` or `"http://127.0.0.1:3128"`.
 * `-f` or `--force`: Force installation.
 The script will assume V2Ray was not installed at all.